14. Text Data

 ## 1

-i.e., we have "chladný"
+This means that we have "chladný"

 > "hladný"

-(the 1st argument is greater
+(the first argument

 icu.Collator.createInstance(icu.Locale("pl_PL")).compare("chłodny", "hardy")